 When a stressful event arises, we usually dwell on it.
 Instead of finding options to fix and deal with it, we choose to think about it over and over again.
 And doing this was eating me alive.

 When you have depression, coping with stressful situations can be extra difficult.
 That’s what it is for me.
-But we have to learn to fight back and find a way to manage stress better.
+But you have to learn to fight back, find a way to manage stress better, and pick yourself back up.

 So, I started to recognize the things or actions that make me feel calmer, actions that’ll help separate me from my thoughts and I looked for ways on how I can implement those in my way of managing stress – doing this helped me a lot.